back to index

 Position Calculation

-The critical piece: converting a marker's stored position into world coordinates that correctly position the entire BIM model.
+The core task: translating a marker’s stored position into world coordinates that place the BIM model accurately in the physical environment.

 Each marker stores its position relative to the BIM model's origin.
 When tracked, we need the inverse: where should the model be, relative to this marker?